coolbutuseless/pixelweaver/README.md

   - `packed_to_planar()`, `planar_to_packed()` - convert matrices and
     arrays to/from packed color formats.
-  - `packed_to_raw()`, `raw_to_packed()` - convert the packed color
+  - `packed_ptr_to_raw()`, `packed_raw_to_ptr()` - convert the packed
-    format from an external pointer (pointing to data in memory) to a vector of raw values in R. These functions are different from the `planar` functions in that the data is returned in the same layout as the memory i.e. raw vector represents pixels in row-major format, not column-major
+    color format from an external pointer (pointing to data in memory) to a vector of raw values in R. These functions are different from the `planar` functions in that the data is returned in the same layout as the memory i.e. raw vector represents pixels in row-major format, not column-major
+  - `shuffle()` - shuffle the arrangement of packed color in a vector of raw values.
+The shuffling is done in place, without allocating new storage.
   - Support for ARGB32, RGBA32 and ABGR32 pixel formats.

 ## Conversion of an planar array to packed ARGB32 format and back again.